f-erm/SODAR/README.md

 ### Sodar upload script

-This fork adds a small script, which creates the new SODAR project and landing zone.
-Run it directly after the pipeline finishes.
-The required info will be taken from config.yaml.
-To use this script, just add your SODAR credentials at the designated spot.
+This fork adds a small script, which creates the new SODAR project and landing zone and already provides the irods command to start uploading files.
+All relevant config is taken from config.yaml .
+You can run the script by itself or by setting the "upload_to_sodar" config option to true.
+The later will run the script as part of the pipeline and also start the file uploading.

 ### Slurm script